 Well, here’s a topic I haven’t discussed in over five years, which is weird because I certainly have had occasion to discuss it many times.
 Recently, in fact.
 I’m talking about the multi-rejection day.
-That moment when the stars align and the rejections rain down from the heavens to crush your meager writing dreams to flaming wreckage.
-I’m being dramatic of course, but getting two, three, or even more rejections on the same day can be pretty damn disheartening.
+That moment when the stars align and rejections rain down from the heavens to crush your meager writing dreams to flaming wreckage.
+I’m being dramatic, but getting two, three, or even more rejections on the same day can be pretty disheartening.
 So let’s talk about why it happens and what to do when it happens.

 It might seem like all the editors in the world are out to get you when you receive multiple rejections on the same day, but I promise that’s not the case.
 In my experience, the multi-rejection day arises from three things, all of which are fine on their own but occasionally work together in unfortuitous ways.

 - You send out a lot of submissions.
 The simple truth is the more submissions you send, the more rejection you’ll get (more acceptances too).
 If you’re like me, and you always have eight or more submissions pending, rejections are pretty constant, and it’s not exactly surprising that some might show up on the same day.

 - You submit to tough markets.
 If you’re sending stories to the top-rated, pro markets–I’m talking about the places with sub-one-percent acceptance rates–then, you my friend, are going to get a lot of rejections.
 Of course, breaking through with one of these markets is the sweetest of the sweet, but it can take a while.
 So if you’re sending a lot of submissions AND sending them to tough markets, you’re greatly increasing the chances of getting two or more rejection on the same day.
 It’s just a fact.